 |Adjust the threshold when the bandwidth is low.||AppMon takes low bandwidth into account when calculating the Apdex rating.
 It calculates a factor that the threshold is multiplied by based on low bandwidth performance.
 For example, if the bandwidth is slow, AppMon adjusts the threshold to lengthen the time that qualifies as a Satisifed visit.

 This setting is enabled by default for profiles created in AppMon 6.5 and earlier.
-Select this option to enable this this setting for profiles created with AppMon 2017 May and later.
+Select this option to enable this setting for profiles created with AppMon 2017 May and later.

 Add Country Region thresholds factors